 How to Create a Child Theme

 In this article, I’m going to go over some of the basics of how to create a child theme in WordPress.
-It’s a relatively easy process and doesn’t require a great deal of programming skill.
+It’s a relatively easy process and doesn’t require a great deal of programming skills.

-Set Up Your Child Folder
+Method 1: Set Up Your Child Folder Manually

 You’ll need access to the root folder of your WordPress website.
 This is where FTP programs come into play.
 However, I’m going to use cPanel to access the site’s files.